Mortgage Relief During Coronavirus

 Under the CARES Act, you may be able to take advantage of the following:

 - Up to 360 days of forbearance

 - No fees or additional interest charged, beyond the regularly scheduled interest and fees

 - No documentation of hardship required

-- No foreclosures or foreclosure-related evictions until at least mid-May
+- No foreclosures or foreclosure-related evictions until after December 31

-- Deferred payments cannot be reported to credit bureaus as delinquent
+- Deferred payments cannot be reported to credit bureaus as late or delinquent

 What Loans Qualify for Forbearance Under the CARES Act?